My Ding-a-Ling: Censorship

-For a re-run of American Top 40, some stations like WOGL in Philadelphia, replaced the song with an optional extra when it aired a rerun of a November 18, 1972, broadcast of AT40 (where it ranked at #14) on December 6, 2008.
+For a re-run of American Top 40, some stations replaced the song with an optional extra when it aired a rerun of a November 18, 1972, broadcast of AT40 (where it ranked at #14) on December 6, 2008.
 Among other stations, most Clear Channel-owned radio stations to whom the AT40 1970s rebroadcasts were contracted did not air the rebroadcast that same weekend, although it was because they were playing Christmas music and not because of the controversy.
 Even back in 1972, some stations would refuse to play the song on AT40, even when it reached number one.

 The controversy was lampooned in The Simpsons episode "Lisa's Pony", in which a Springfield Elementary School student attempts to sing the song during the school's talent show.
 He barely finishes the first line of the refrain before an irate Principal Skinner pushes him off the stage, angrily proclaiming "This act is over!"
 That scene was sampled by Stefflon Don and Skepta in their 2017 song Ding-a-Ling.